Resources

 Practical Training authorization permits an F-1 student to be employed temporarily at a job related to the student’s major field of study on-campus or off-campus.
 There are two types of practical training: curricular and optional.
 To be eligible for curricular and/or optional practical training, you must have been in lawful F-1 status for one academic year.

 Access the CPT Form in order to request authorization.
-Contact an International DSO for more information.
+Contact an International Office advisor for more information.

-DHS may grant off-campus employment authorization to an F-1 student as a result of a “severe economic hardship caused by unforeseen circumstances beyond the student’s control."
-It is difficult to obtain this type of work authorization unless you can document that the unforeseen circumstances occurred after you arrived in the U.S. and were beyond your control.
-In order to apply for this type of employment authorization, you must first meet with the LBCC international advisor to discuss your situation and get the necessary recommendation.
+DHS may grant off-campus employment authorization to an F-1 student as a result of a "severe economic hardship caused by unforeseen circumstances beyond the student’s control."
+It is difficult to obtain this type of work authorization unless you can document that the unforeseen circumstances occurred after you arrived in the U.S. which are beyond your control.
+In order to apply for this employment authorization, you must first meet with the LBCC International advisor to discuss your situation and get the necessary recommendation.
 It is our observation that this application is expensive and the work authorization often is not approved.
+We would recommend you contact an immigration lawyer.

 LBCC does not permit individuals in F-2 status to be employed under any conditions.
 Employment is defined as the rendering of services, part-time or full-time, for financial or other compensation, including self-employment.
 Since F-2 dependents are not authorized to engage in employment in the United States, they are not eligible to apply for a social security number.

-- Employment during OPT must be in an area related to the student’s program of study.
+- Employment during OPT must be related to the student’s program of study, or major.

 - OPT may be authorized once per program level, (associate, bachelor, master, doctorate).